cs411-alawini/sp23-cs411-team057-NYRN/TeamInfo.md

 Navin Ranganathan: Developing the backend of the web application, organizing all the specifications for helping users find their games.

-Nimish Mathur: Helping implement the search feature of our web app, allowing users to type in their game name of other keywords to streamline the users’ search process
+Nimish Mathur: Helping implement the search feature of our web app, allowing users to type in their game name or other keywords to streamline the users’ search process.

+Other Notes: Our team has made a group chat and use that as our prime way of communication.
+We also have implemented checks to help keep each other on schedule for deadlines.
+This has been worked out so Rahul and Nimish have more overlap with the work related to user interface.
+Same goes for Navin and Sam who have more support with each other for the back-end.

+With these two sets, we hope to have code reviews with the other as a reviewer to make sure all code pushed works as intended!